Local Public Radio Spending: Most News Budgets Under $250K

 For illustration purposes, we multiplied the number of stations per bracket by the low and high end of the dollar ranges so we could see what the range of actual spending was for this sample.
 It showed actual spending between $77-million and $168-million.

-This chart shows how the overall spending on news is not carried out by the many stations at the lower dollar amounts.
+Actual FY 2010 spending on local public radio news was between $77 and $168 million This chart shows how the overall spending on news is not carried out by the many stations at the lower dollar amounts.
 Rather, the lion’s share of news spending is generated by fewer stations in the larger brackets.